guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

 )
 ```

+As you can see, the top level object is the `Module` which contains a `body` with `Expr` and `FunctionDef`, which also has a `body` and so on...

+The effort to achieve that is nearly 0, your only job is to read the python file as text and invoke `ast.parse`.

-### Visiting Nodes
+### 🚪 Visiting Nodes

 I relied on `ast.NodeVisitor` class to analyze my code.
+It allows me to iterate and filter over nodes (e.g. `FunctionDef`).
-The behavior is simple, straightforward and helps you to dive into specific statements when they happen.
+The behavior is simple, straightforward, and helps to dive into specific statements when they happen.

-I just need to inherit from this class, define a method named `visit_[STATEMENT_HERE](self, node)` and we're good to start coding.
+You just have to inherit from that class, define a method named `visit_[NODE_NAME](self, node)` and we're good to start coding.

 Take for example the analyzer to avoid verbose reraises.

-The goals is to avoid people from writing:
+The goal is to avoid people from writing:

 ```py
 try: